ncsa/vacation_calendar_sync/README.md

 `-s` : Retrieves members' calendar events and synchronize them to the shared calendar

 `-d` : Dumps the json data of member's events occuring between the start and end date

+`-i` : Indicates whether this is first time running script.
+If it is, this flag must be used.

 `-h` : Display the help screen
 # Notes